How To Scan a QR Code on an iPhone & iPad

 auto_awesome_24px

-Interested in creating your own QR codes?
-Check out our guide to creating custom codes and get started today!
+Interested in creating your own QR code?
+Check out our guide to designing QR codes with colors and logos and get started today!

 Get 7 days of free access to our QR code generator